-- Policy language updated in 09.211 and 09.2 (District Wellness Policies) - Work has begun on revamping District Wellness Web Site-go live date scheduled for January 1 with full implementation by March 1 - 78 teachers signed up to participate in "Simple and Sensible Wellness" a peer to peer professional development opportunity on October 8 (data attached) - There are approximately 12 Schools who have gone "above and beyond" in the area of wellness and two high schools who have been working on a smoke free environment.
+- Policy language updated in 09.211 and 09.2 (District Wellness Policies) - Work has begun on revamping District Wellness Web Site-go live date scheduled for January 1 with full implementation by March 1 - ◆ 78 teachers signed up to participate in "Simple and Sensible Wellness" a peer to peer professional development opportunity on October 8 (data attached) co-sponsored by the Tweens Coalition. - There are approximately 12 Schools who have gone "above and beyond" in the area of wellness and two high schools who have been working on a smoke free environment.
 Those schools will be recognized at the January Board meeting.